 Please Note: The opportunity to work on multiple game reserves depends on the length of your stay.
 If you stay for only 2 weeks you will work on only 1 reserve; but for every additional 2 weeks you stay you will have the chance to experience another project in a different and unique conservation area.

-Working in small teams of no more than five volunteers or students per reserve ensures that you will have one-on-one time with the monitors and allow you to gain hands-on experience as well as ample opportunity to broader your knowledge and understanding of African wildlife conservation.
+Working in small teams of no more than six volunteers or students per reserve ensures that you will have one-on-one time with the monitors and allow you to gain hands-on experience as well as ample opportunity to broader your knowledge and understanding of African wildlife conservation.

 The below map shows the Zululand reserves that we currently work on as well as some where we have worked before or may periodically operate on.